rizwan09/REDCODER/SCODE-G/README.md

 }
 ```
 ## Misc
-Our code is build upon modification of [DPR codebase](https://github.com/facebookresearch/DPR).
-We thank the authors of DPR, Huggingface, Pytorch, and so on.
+We thank the authors of PLABRT, Huggingface, Pytorch, and so on.

 ## License
 Redcoder MIT license.